 How Long Can You Keep Lemon Mousse in the Fridge?

 If the mousse is covered, it should last about 3 days in the refrigerator.
-I do recommend adding garnish before right before serving.
+I do recommend adding garnish right before serving.
 However, this recipe makes 3-4 servings depending on how big your serving dish is, so if you are serving a crowd you may want to double or triple it.

 How to Make Individual Lemon Mousse Cheesecakes